 If you have ever been to a gym, you’ve seen the rubber flooring in the exercise equipment room.

-While it might seem like this flooring is just standard practice for all gyms, there is a reason most workout facilities use it.
+While it might seem like this rubber gym flooring is just standard practice for all gyms, there is a reason most workout facilities use it.

-Proper gym flooring can help with stabilizing joints, providing traction or grip, offer cushioning for joints, absorb sound, and protect from injury as well as daily wear and tear.
+Proper gym flooring can help with stabilizing joints, providing traction or grip, offer to cushion for joints, absorb sound, and protect from injury as well as daily wear and tear.

 Stabilizing & Cushioning Joints

 Many people worry about the damage exercise, especially high impact exercise such as running, can do to their joints.